Tested Price: $91,525 CAD

 Why Polestar Makes It Better

-Volvo has branded their plug in hybrid line as a ‘Polestar edition’.
+Volvo has branded their plug in hybrid line as a ‘Polestar Engineered’.
 Rather than being a true Polestar, their all electric performance brand, these Volvo editions pay homage to the electric technology and upgraded performance.
 Despite a true ‘Polestar’ vehicle seeming like a mirage, the marketing is well done, and allows for proof of concept in their Volvo lineup, like in this XC60.

 Supercharged engine + electric engine